-From John-Paul Flintoff,’s book ‘How to Change the World’.
+The example from John-Paul Flintoff’s book ‘How to Change the World’.

-Nephew: You said we are kind because we like to be appreciated.
-Yet we still get pleasure from being kind when we don’t experience the gratitude.
-Putting a coin in an expired parking meter . . .
+Q. ‘We still get pleasure from being kind when we don’t experience the recipient’s gratitude.
+Putting a coin in an expired parking meter . . .’

-Uncle: How often does that happen?
-And would you do it if the person didn’t notice?
+How often does that happen?
+And would we do it if the person didn’t notice?
 Or if they took the gesture for granted?

-Uncle: We do those things because we assume the recipient will be pleased.
-We imagine their pleasure.
+We do those things because we assume the recipient will be pleased; we imagine their pleasure.
 For many of us, that’s enough.

-Uncle: Then you’re focusing on your need to contribute, and to feel connected.
+Then you’re focusing on your need to contribute.
 Good stuff.

 ‘No act of kindness, however small, is wasted.’